Study on the Safety and Efficacy of Meplazumab for Injection in Severe Patients With COVID-19

 Inclusion Criteria:

-5. Participants must be able to understand and willing to participate in this research, this study and signed informed consent form (if incapacitated subjects, the researchers believe the subjects to the test in its own interests, should be signed by its legal guardian informed consent, or telephone inform consent (recording) and note it in the original medical records and other relevant documents).
+4. Subjects must be able to understand the study and willing to participate in the study, and sign an informed consent form (if the researcher believes that it is in the interests of the subjects to participate in the study, the informed consent form should be signed by the legal guardian of the subjects and explained in the original medical records and other relevant documents).

 Exclusion Criteria:

-1. In the investigator's judgment, the subject has any physical examination results, laboratory abnormalities, and/or any history of disease that would endanger his safety by participating in the study;
+1. Any physical examination results, laboratory abnormalities and/or any medical history of the subject may, in the investigator's judgment, endanger the subject's safety by participating in the study;

-10. At the same time to participate in another clinical research subjects.
-A washout period of 5 half-lives (depending on the drug under study or 30 days from any previous study, whichever is longer) is required;
+9. Subjects participating in another clinical study at the same time.
+A washout period of 5 half-lives is required (depending on the study drug or 30 days from any previous study, whichever is longer);

 Note: researchers should ensure that participants when screening meets all inclusion/exclusion standard.
 If a subject's status changes (including laboratory results) between screening and initial dosing and if the subject meets one of the exclusion criteria, the subject shall be excluded from the study.